 - World Languages

-We’ll then aggregate all student feeds and share them with a broader public audience on our ENVS LiveWhale site and on the flatscreen display next to the ENVS office.
-Here is some additional information:
+ENVS Students who select the DS option for their courses share their site RSS feed—a special URL pointing to all your recent posts.
+We then aggregate all student feeds and share them with a broader public audience on our ENVS LiveWhale site and on the flatscreen display next to the ENVS office.
+Here are current feeds as of spring 2019: